-- 1. To unpack the Linux RDAC source files from the directory in which you placed the RDAC source .tgz file, type the following command at the command prompt, where <filename> is the name of the Linux RDAC source file, and press Enter. tar -zxvf <filename>.tar.gz - or into <yourdirectory>/linuxrdac-<version> (where <version> is the RDAC number; for example, linuxrdac-09.01.B5.02). - 2.
-For detailed procedures on compiling and installing the driver modules, see "Linux RDAC installation." - 3.
-If the installation was successful, and no failure was reported, continue with "Installing the Storage Manager 9.1x Utility (SMutil)" on page 102.
+The source files will uncompress into the <yourdirectory>/linuxrdac directory, or into <yourdirectory>/linuxrdac-<version> (where <version> is the RDAC number; for example, linuxrdac-09.01.B5.02).

+- 2. For detailed procedures on compiling and installing the driver modules, see "Linux RDAC installation." - 3.
+If the installation was successful, and no failure was reported, continue with "Installing the Storage Manager 9.1x Utility (SMutil)" on page 88.
 If the installation was unsuccessful, repeat steps 1 and 2.
 If the failure persists, see the Storage Manager 9.1x Release Notes or contact your IBM technical support representative.